jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 1. In a global handler, for each XHR call, handle the case when an `HTTP 401 - Unauthorized` is received.
    - Otherwise, process the request as a normal response.
-2. When  `HTTP 401 - Unauthorized` is received, attempt to refresh the users authenti"session" by calling `POST /api/auth/refresh`.
+2. When  `HTTP 401 - Unauthorized` is received, attempt to refresh the users' authentication "session" by calling `POST /api/auth/refresh`.
-   - If this refresh call fails with `HTTP 401 - Unauthorized` (expired or not exists to begin with) then redirect the user to a login page to re-authenticate.
+   - If this refresh call fails with `HTTP 401 - Unauthorized` (either the refresh token has expired or the cookie containing it did not exist to begin with) then redirect the user to a login page to re-authenticate.
    - If this refresh call succeeds with `HTTP 200 - OK` then retry the original XHR request (as this request should now be proxied with a valid and refreshed `access_token` by the BEFFE)
-   - If the retried request fails a second time with `HTTP 401 - Unauthorized` then redirect the user to a login page to re-authenticate.
-This could indicate that the `refresh_token` has now expired, or the `access_token` has been revoked or is, at this point in time, invalid for some other reason.
+   - If the retried request fails a second time with `HTTP 401 - Unauthorized`, redirect the user to a login page to re-authenticate.
+This could indicate that the `refresh_token` has now expired, or the `access_token` has been revoked, or is, at this point in time, invalid for some other reason.

 > Note: responses that include `HTTP 403 - Forbidden` are likely to be from CSRF violations which are also applicable to all these XHR interactions.